mkobetic/coin/cmd/csv2coin/README.md

 #### derivation rules

 Derivation rule composes the value out of other values defined in the source.
-The rule has a single expression enclosed in doublequotes that is a template of the value referencing other values in the source by name.
-The example uses constant `123` as the account ID and composes the `note` value out of two separate record fields 1 and 0.
+The rule starts with an expression enclosed in doublequotes that is a template of the value referencing other values in the source by name.
+The example uses constant `123` as the `account` and composes the `note` value out of two separate record fields 1 and 0.

+Optionally the first expression can be followed by a field name followed by a second expression that continues until the end of the line and contains a regular expression.
+These parameters represent a condition that is satisfied when the field value matches the regular expression.
+The rule yields an empty string if the condition is not satisfied.
+The example will yield `symbol` value `USD` if `description` has Interest or Dividend in its value.

 ```
 source 1